-Lucidchart has created a hilarious series of videos that showcase their product while also entertaining the audience.
+Lucidchart has created a hilarious series of videos showcasing its product while entertaining the audience.

-The series, called “Lucidchart Explains the Internet,” uses their chart software to diagram memes, pop culture, and general Internet things.
+The “Lucidchart Explains the Internet” series uses its chart software to diagram memes, pop culture, and general Internet things.

-Google released their “Parisian Love” video all the way back in 2009, but it remains just as creative today.
+Google released its “Parisian Love” video all the way back in 2009, but it remains just as creative today.